 If your company deploys a revenue commission structure, your reps will earn a set commission every time they close a deal.
 This is a popular model for outside sales teams and/or companies that sell products and services with varying price points.

-The revenue commission structure can harm company profits, though, so it must be used with caution.
+The revenue commission model can harm company profits, though, so it must be used with caution.
 We only recommend this structure to organizations whose goal is to grow market share or enter new territories, rather than to boost profitability.

 Mike works for Company XYZ.
 He earns a $500 commission on every sale he makes.
 At the end of the year, Mike sells 1,000 products at $5,000 each, 750 products at $7,500 each, and 250 products at $10,000 each.
 With 2,000 total sales at $500 commission apiece, Mike ends the year with $100k in compensation.